caltechlibrary/andor/demo/htdocs/index.md

 And/Or itself only provides a static file web service and a JSON API that maps supported dataset commands to URLs.
-The JSON API is also responsible for enforcing the permission policies defined a set of configuration files.
+The JSON API is also responsible for enforcing the permission policies defined configuration files.

+The login method for the demo uses BasicAUTH.
+BasicAUTH doesn't support logout.
+If you use private browser tabs then you can close the tab, own a new private tab and try the next user account to see how roles affects what the user can do.
+The demo uses a set of usernames - __esther__, __jane__ and __millie__.
+Each username has the same password, **hello**.

-## The demos
+## The demo

 [people](/people/)
 : demonstrates a simple person object collection.
 People objects consist of a given name, family name and a series of unique ids (e.g. orcid, snac, wikidata, viaf).
 It is based on the Caltech Library People Identity project currently maintained in a Google Sheet.